 We can think of good vs. evil in terms of an upward spiral or a downward spiral, a good choice or a bad choice, the truth or a deception.
 There is only one power source in the universe and it allows downward spirals and wrong choices because it honors free will in the hopes that we will learn to always fight to spiral up and propel the Light and defend the Light and love the Light.
 Energy returns to its source and its source is perfection, and we have to reach up to return to our source and come home.

 But why fight to spiral up?
 Is it worth it?
 What will we find at the top of that stairway?
-Will we get to … Continue reading
+Will we … Continue reading